skaes/logjam-tools/specs/json_payload.md

 Note: the logjam interface benefits from using http response codes even for non http requests.

-All other fields are optional.
+All other fields are OPTIONAL.
 Their meaning depends on the logjam application handling the request message.
 The lines field, if present, is a JSON array representation of the log lines produced during request handling.
-Each element is a triple of (log severity, timestamp, logged info).
+Each element MUST be a triple of (log severity, timestamp, logged info).
 Here's an example message:

 ```javascript